Santa Clara University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At SCU, approximately 34% of students took out student loans averaging $6,636 a year.
-That adds up to $26,544 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At SCU, approximately 28% of students took out student loans averaging $7,695 a year.
+That adds up to $30,780 over four years for those students.

-How Much Money Do SCU Graduates Make?students who graduate from SCU with a bachelor's degree go on to jobs where they make an average salary of $72,600 in their early years.
+How Much Money Do SCU Graduates Make?bachelor's degree recipients from SCU make around $72,600 per year during the early years of their employment.
 This is good news for future SCU graduates since it is 82% more than the average college graduate's salary of $39,802 per year.

 Location of Santa Clara University